Génie industriel - Rubrique Formation - 2022

 • Introducing the key concepts of multi-criteria decision Aiding

-• Formalize a multi-criteria decision support problem
+• Formalization of multi-criteria decision support problems

 Prerequisites